ricardo93borges/katana-test/README.md

 This application is generated using [LoopBack 4 CLI](https://loopback.io/doc/en/lb4/Command-line-interface.html) with the [initial project layout](https://loopback.io/doc/en/lb4/Loopback-application-layout.html).

+This contains a deck model, a deck controller, and a deck repository that uses an in-memory data source.

 ## Install dependencies

 By default, dependencies were installed when this application was generated.